Skip to content

 Preferential consideration will be given to eligible applicants who have demonstrated excellence in the fields of study of Italian language or Italian American/Diaspora studies as well as to current students of The City University of New York (CUNY).

-The Scholarship Application deadline is March 18, 2024.
+The Scholarship Application deadline is Monday, March 31, 2025.

 All applicants are encouraged to be present at NOIAW’s Annual Luncheon in New York City where the scholarship awards will be presented.

-The date for the Annual Luncheon Saturday, April 13, 2024.
+The date for the Annual Luncheon Saturday, May 3, 2025.

 Deadlines

-The scholarship application deadline is March 18, 2024.
+The scholarship application deadline is Monday, March 31, 2025.

 Winners should try to be present at NOIAW’s Annual Luncheon in New York where the scholarship awards will be presented (whether in person or virtually).